 - Partners in Policymaking Leadership Training – Trains family members and adults with disabilities in advocacy and leadership skills.

-- Family Support Program – The TN Department of Intellectual and Developmental Disabilities provides small amounts of financial assistance to eligible families of individuals with intellectual or developmental disabilities for needs like respite, home modifications, homemaker services, counseling, etc. Learn more and find a location near you.
+- Family Support Program – The TN Department of Intellectual and Developmental Disabilities provides small amounts of financial assistance to eligible families of individuals with intellectual or developmental disabilities for needs like respite, home modifications, homemaker services, counseling, etc.

 Resources and Contacts